 The Embedded Systems program focuses on the design of efficient and reliable systems.
-In order to be able to compose dependable protocols for the behavior of such systems, you need knowledge of algorithms, performance, hardware, methods of design and documentation, and an insight into the variability and maintainability of these protocols.
+To be able to compose dependable protocols for the behavior of such systems, you need knowledge of algorithms, performance, hardware, methods of design and documentation, and an insight into the variability and maintainability of these protocols.
 All these aspects are addressed in the compulsory part of the program.

-The masters degree program in Embedded Systems is a joint program of the 3TU federation.
-The programs offered at each location share the common core part (25 credits).
-Furthermore, some specialisation courses are exchanged by 3TU telefacilities.
+The Embedded Systems program at the TU/e is offered in close collaboration with Delft University of Technology (TUD) and the University of Twente (UT) in the context of the 4TU federation: the programs at the three locations share a mandatory common core of 25 EC and jointly offer specialisation courses and homologation modules through tele-lecture and online facilities.